jianyu-li/JarvisTimer/README.md

 ### OPTIONAL
 Appdaemon initializes the sensors a little late after start up so if you have any helpers that reference these sensors they will break on startup.
 You can pre-initialize the sensors by adding the sensors.yaml code to your config.

+Also, the internal timer on the voice PE sometimes hijacks this automation, I've had better luck turning off "Prefer handling commands locally" in your LLM settings.

 ### 2. 🧠 Python: `jarvis_timer.py` (AppDaemon Script)

 Watches `input_text.jarvis_timer_data`, calculates remaining time every second, and updates `sensor.jarvis_timer` with: